-The Paris Saint-Germain Training Center is designed to blend seamlessly into the existing natural landscape and to respect its biodiversity.
-Thanks to the choices made in terms of design, layout, and energy and resource management, the Paris Saint-Germain Training Center also aims for optimal environmental performance.
+The Paris Saint-Germain Campus is designed to blend seamlessly into the existing natural landscape and to respect its biodiversity.
+Thanks to the choices made in terms of design, layout, and energy and resource management, the Paris Saint-Germain Campus also aims for optimal environmental performance.

 Environment and quality

 With a strong desire to preserve and value the environment, the Club decided to landscape more than 30 hectares of green spaces.
 The site and its surrounding area will include a nursery where trees can be grown on-site, a vegetable garden and a number of orchards, and meadows and grasslands to protect the species currently living on the site.
 The project will also ensure that it respects the integrity of the Forest of Marly, a cherished reservoir of biodiversity located next to the site.

 A STRICT CERTIFICATION PROCESS

 Paris Saint-Germain is fully and actively committed to obtaining several strict environmental certifications or ecolabels regarding environmental performance, quality of life, and preservation of biodiversity: BREEAM®, BiodiverCity®, Well, EcoJardin.